This article explains how to use the Site Experience Monitoring drill-down page to analyze performance and user experience for a site.

 These are the widgets shown for drilling down and analyzing site experience monitoring data:

-Top Hosts using - Shows average experience score and total usage over the configured time range for the top users and hosts who used the selected application
+- Top Site Hosts/Users using - Shows average experience score and total usage over the configured time range for the top users or hosts that used the selected application.
+Use the dropdown to select data for Site Hosts or Users

 -